LBHackney-IT/Data-Platform-Playbook/docs/playbook/unit-testing-guide.md

 - Define a function within `script_name.py`, which takes in the input DataFrame(s), and returns the DataFrame to be written.
 - Within your `test_script_name.py` start creating tests, using the `test_address_cleaning.py` as template.
 Test method names should start with a "test" in their name, otherwise the tests won’t be run.
 Ensure the name clearly describes what is being tested.
-For example, if you are testing the behaviour of adding a unique id column, then a suitable name may be along the lines of `test_creates_unique_id_colum`.
+For example, if you are testing the behaviour of adding a unique id column, then a suitable name may be along the lines of `test_creates_unique_id_column`.

 We use the following things to help write and run tests against pyspark scripts.

 - The testing framework that we use for the glue scripts is called [Pytest][pytest].
 - [Unittest][unittest], is a testing framework like pytest, that has some helpful features that we use in some of the tests.
 - Docker is used to run the tests locally.
   We use a [docker image provided by amazon][aws_docker_docs] that helps us replicate the environment that our glue jobs are run in.